Gangal2002/CodeSoft-Python/calculator/README.md

 # 🧮 Calculator GUI Application

 A clean and responsive **Calculator App** built using **Python (Tkinter)** as part of my internship task at CodeSoft.
-The layout mirrors my **Web Development calculator**, providing a familiar and professional interface.

 ---